jgarrow/federated-graphql-pokeapi/README.md

 # GraphQL PokéAPI

 This is a federated GraphQL API using data from the PokéAPI SQLite3 database.
-It is built using Prisma Apollo Federation, and TypeScript.
+It is built using [Prisma](https://www.prisma.io/), [Apollo Federation](https://www.apollographql.com/docs/federation), and [TypeScript](https://www.typescriptlang.org/docs/handbook/intro.html).

 ## Getting the database